Andy McCarthy and The Plot to Destroy A Presidency

 And that was literally just only 10 minutes prior.

-They announced it uh on fake news CNN.
+They announced it on fake news, CNN.

 We know because we were monitoring it.

-We had had reports locally, but we were watching the National News Channel.
+We had had reports locally, but we were watching the national news channel.

-They went on the air with this story at 516.
+They went on the air with this story at 5.16.

 We wanted to button up our own facts because I can't trust them.

-The incidents ongoing, she's already on air within minutes, 10 minutes of them even breaking in to talk about it and politicizing it.
+She's already on air within minutes, 10 minutes of them even breaking in to talk about it and politicizing it.

-And you know, think back.
+And, you know, think back.

 So this is all happening.

-I I was watching this very closely.
+I was watching this very closely.

-We'll get to Jonathan Gillam, who was on with us in a minute, and I instinctively could tell the way this was unfolding that there were still people in that building.
+And I instinctively could tell the way this was unfolding that there were still people in that building.

-Those people didn't get out of that building until about 9:40 Eastern time while we were doing our live coverage of Hannity on the Fox News channel.
+Those people didn't get out of that building until about 9.40 Eastern time while we were doing our live coverage of Hannity on the Fox News channel.

-And what we found out was, yeah, there were there were cops still in that building at 9.40 on the second floor with people, prisoners they've apprehended involved in this, and they didn't get out for all those hours.
+And what we found out was, yeah, there were cops still in that building at 9.40 on the second floor with people, prisoners they've apprehended involved in this, and they didn't get out for all those hours.

 And so it was far more precarious, far worse of a situation than anybody had known at the time.

-Would not be a time to play politics, and she wasn't the only one.
+Would not be a time to play politics.

-Then we had, let's see, Kirsten Gillibrand and a bunch of us.
+And we had, let's see, Kirsten Gillibrand and a bunch of other, they all start jumping in.

 Unbelievable.

-Um, and despite all of this, you know, we have then people in Philly.
+And despite all of this, you know, we have then people in Philly.

-Remember, people used to wear those free Mumia t-shirts.
+Remember, people used to wear those free Mumia t-shirts?

-Danny Faulkner, police officer killed by Mumia years ago.
+Danny Faulkner, police officer, killed by Mumia years ago.

-Yeah, there were there were reports all over the place about how people in the neighborhood were actually some people, not everybody, just a small percentage, I'm sure, taunting the police and happy they're being shot at.
+Yeah, there were reports all over the place about how people in the neighborhood were actually some people, not everybody, just a small percentage, I'm sure, taunting the police and happy they're being shot at.

 Something is so radically wrong.

-800 941 Sean is our number.
+800-941-Sean is our number.

-Jonathan Gillam, Danielle McLaughlin are with us.
+Jonathan Gillum, Danielle McLaughlin are with us.

-Uh Jonathan, you were on with me.
+Jonathan, you were on with me.

 I kept asking you, Jonathan, do you think this might be a hostage situation?